LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 A loose coalition of Sword Coast cities, lords, and merchants working together to defend civilization, keep the peace, and maintain stability in the face of the incredible powers and forces that wreak havoc across Faerûn.
 Lords' Alliance members are usually concerned with events in the Sword Coast area, significantly North of Chult, but the various Lords maintain [agents and spies](https://dnd.wizards.com/dungeons-and-dragons/story/faction/lordsalliance) almost everywhere in Faerûn.

 ## Tsaubra McGee
 Tsaubra McGee is a golden dragonborn and a popular _master_ in Port Nyanzaru's blacksmiths' guild.
-Tsaubra's work puts him in contact with people all over the city, and the _stingblade_ is able to spy for the Lords' Alliance while waving off suspicion either as required information he needs to estimate and plan the guilds' work, or as a part of his well-publicized eccentricity.
+Tsaubra's work puts him in contact with people all over the city, and the _stingblade_ is able to spy for the Lords of Waterdeep while waving off suspicion with either excuses about gathering info and planning the guilds' future work, or as a part of his well-publicized eccentricity.
 Tsaubra has raced dinosaurs in the past but is currently trying to keep a lower profile.

 ![Tsaubra McGee](images/Tsaubra%20Mcgee.jpeg)